After drinking water crisis, Newark is winning war on lead

 “I’ll feel better when we’re completely finished, but I’m excited that we’re at the end of this thing.
 It’ll be a huge milestone for us,” Baraka said last week.

-Newark’s efforts led to the lawsuit being settled last January, and drew praise from the National Resources Defense Council.
+Newark’s efforts led to the lawsuit being settled last January, and drew praise from the Natural Resources Defense Council.

 “It’s a pretty significant turnaround from the early days when the city was denying they had a lead problem,” Erik Olson, NRDC senior strategic director for health, said.
 “We are pointing to it as a model for other cities to follow.
 They’re doing it much faster than other cities have even tried to do.”